Hoda Kotb is leaving NBC's 'Today' show early next year

 In a memo to her team — and later in an emotional on-air reveal Thursday — Kotb said her 60th birthday this summer helped trigger the departure: “I saw it all so clearly: my broadcast career has been beyond meaningful, a new decade of my life lies ahead, and now my daughters and my mom need and deserve a bigger slice of my time pie.”

-Kotb has co-anchored "Today" with Savannah Guthrie since 2018, filling in after Matt Lauer was fired amid sexual harassment allegations.
+Kotb has co-anchored the first two hours of "Today" with Savannah Guthrie since 2018, filling in after Matt Lauer was fired amid sexual harassment allegations.
 She continued to co-host of the fourth hour of the morning show with Jenna Bush Hager, having previously hosted it alongside Kathie Lee Gifford.
 Kotb first joined NBC News as a correspondent for "Dateline" in 1998, and later joined "Today" in 2007.

 Her daughters are Haley, 7, and Hope, 5.